Natural Environment Change

-An interdisciplinary journal for all Researchers and students of environmental studies with an interest in the geographical and spatial aspects of environments.
+An interdisciplinary journal for all researchers and students of environmental studies with an interest in the geographical and spatial aspects of environments.

-The journal seeks to publish relevant research but requires engagement with theoretical issues and the relevant debates in the field of Natural Environment Change.
+The journal seeks to publish relevant researches but requires engagement with theoretical issues and the relevant debates in the field of Natural Environment Change.
 The journal is open to work from other disciplines that engage contemporary literature in Natural Environment Change, including Climate Changes, Geology and Geomorphology, Quaternary research and other environment changes issues.

-Natural Environment Change is the flagship journal of Environment Study and research on the all aspects of environment changes.
+Natural Environment Change is the flagship journal of Environment Study and research on all aspects of environmental changes.
 The journal brings together leading contributions in its field, promoting international and interdisciplinary communication.
 Research emphases cover all scales of inquiry and diverse theories, methods, and methodologies.
 Examples include, but are not limited to:

 • Environment Change and Soil